bchainhub/foxar-docs/versioned_docs/version-1/reference/cheatcodes/cheatcodes-reference.md

 ### Cheatcodes Interface

-This is a Solidity interface for all of the cheatcodes present in Spark.
+This is a Ylem interface for all of the cheatcodes present in Spark.

 ```solidity
 interface CheatCodes {